Cheap Summer Activities for Kids

 In the summer I find that we spend way more money than needed because of all the fun events and things we want to do.
 This year, I vow to stick on my budget!
 We are coming out of a season of financial hardship and for the past few months, haven’t really had any space in the budget for luxuries and events.

 Due to that, I’ve had to get super creative in finding and creating fun that our whole family can enjoy.
 Once we get past the money roadblock, our second challenge is our kids’ age ranges.
-We currently have an 11 year old, 2.5 year old and 8 month old which can make activities a little tricky.
+We currently have an 11-year-old, 2.5 years old and 8-month old which can make activities a little tricky.

 I sat down and said that no matter what we will have a fun summer, not break the bank, and find things that they all enjoy!
 I came up with a simple summer activity planning system that will keep the kids busy, you from going crazy, and your wallet happy!

 This post may contain affiliate links that cost you nothing extra to use but may provide me with a commission.
 To read my full disclosure head on over here.

 Depending on your household, your kids may or may not have a schedule for the summer.
 Some families send their kids to camps, some prefer to keep their schedule more open and some take a lot of trips or homeschool events.

 For us, none of our kids will be attending camp regularly (though my stepson has the occasional basketball drill on the calendar) so we’ve decided to keep a more open schedule.
 This helps a lot because currently, baby naps rule our life!
 I am a HUGE proponent of good sleep practices and try my best to make sure that the baby and the toddler get their sleep!